-We know that not everyone will be able to come in person, so the children's ministry team will continue to prepare online resources for you to use with your children, which will be available on the StAG livestream page
+We are currently able to run two Children's Groups each week at the 10am for children aged 5-10 years old.
+We know that not everyone will be able to come in person, so the children's ministry team will continue to prepare online resources for you to use with your children, which will be available on the StAG livestream page as usual.

 We will continue to revise our plans in line with any further guidance from the Church of England or the government.

 Pathfinders (school years 7-9) will continue to run on Friday evenings and Travs (school years 10+) will continue on Sunday evenings, both online.
 Get in touch with our Youth Worker James Townsend

 Sadly, we’re unable to sing together.
 We encourage you to sing in your hearts.